 Craigslist was one of the first websites to transition a real-world industry to the Internet, namely classified advertisements in newspapers.
 It's still going strong despite being created back in the 90s, thanks to its simple design and intuitive system of organizing advertisements by region (so you can shop closer to home).
 Shopping with classified ads also takes some of the hassles out of using more self-contained online marketplaces (such as Amazon and AliExpress), such as paying service fees or worrying about someone else having to hold onto your personal or financial information.
 However, this means that you have to do more of the legwork when it comes to buying or selling, and Craigslist likely won't come to your rescue if a deal goes sour.

-Some people prefer to use sites like eBay and OfferUp over Craigslist because of their more hands-on approach to making sure transactions are safe, smooth, and fair.
+Instead of Craigslist, some people prefer to use sites like eBay and OfferUp because of their more hands-on approach to making sure transactions are safe, smooth, and fair.
 Other people like websites such as Oodle, Recycler, or Adoos because they more closely mimic and connect with popular social networks.

-eBay Classifieds is a website like Craigslist, and probably its biggest rival.
+Now known in the United States as Close5 (formerly eBay Classifieds), Kijiji is Craigslist's biggest rival in Canada.
 Like Craigslist, it focuses on localized advertisement portals and easy-to-use galleries for browsing and search.
 However, all advertisements on it are free, and it includes stronger content filters to weed out scammers.
 Another notable thing about this website is that it has a large section dedicated to the adoption of pets (which Craigslist lacks).

 eBay is more of a self-contained e-commerce platform than a classified advertising website like Craigslist.
 It even has its own separate classifieds branch in eBay Classifieds, which we mentioned above.
 However, eBay still gets mentioned frequently as an alternative to Craigslist because of its emphasis on person-to-person buying and selling of objects. eBay is most famous for letting users bid on things that they want in auctions, but many items on it can now be bought for fixed prices.
 For some items, you can even negotiate a price that both you and the seller think is fair.